chalabi2/peer-visualizer/README.md

 `bun install && bun run dev`

 Please allow for the database to populate.
 This may take a few minutes depending on how many nodes are accessible at the moment.
+Follow along the console to see any errors that may occur.
+Many nodes will refuse connection or timeout and will be skipped but added as peers if they are present in the peers list of any node.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.